my-realm/musings/nailed-it.md

 <br>

-This isn't a DIY project for Anyone or Everyone from no_one, it is merely a topic for investigative and law enforcement agencies to earnestly meditate upon.
+This isn't a DIY project for Anyone or Everyone from no_one, it is merely a topic for investigative and law enforcement agencies to earnestly meditate upon.

 The fact that the integrity and character of identifiable public servants can be impugned using hard proofs and clear evidences, only goes to show that those dishonourable individuals were never ethical to being with and were never beyond reproach.
 Those unlawful wrongdoers as public servants, have continued to drag down the reputation and trustworthiness of important public institutions, without any personal consequences to themselves and with impunity.